Ardesco/Query/README.md

     Query query = new Query().defaultLocator(By.id("foo")).usingDriver(driver);

 Do you want to have different locators for different browsers?
-You can add overrides for different browsers:
+You can add specific locators for different browsers:

-    query.addAlternateLocator(BrowserType.GOOGLECHROME, By.id("bar")
+    query.addSpecificLocator(BrowserType.GOOGLECHROME, By.id("bar")
-       .addAlternateLocator("custom_driver", By.id("custom");
+       .addSpecificLocator("custom_driver", By.id("custom");

-Once you have set custom locators the query object will check the desired capabilities of the current instantiated driver and just use the appropriate locator
+Once you have set specific locators the query object will check the desired capabilities of the current instantiated driver and just use the appropriate locator.
+If it cannot find one it will drop back to the default locator.
+If no appropriate locators are found it will throw a IllegalStateException.

 ## Setting a driver object for every Query object is a real PITA, isn't there an easier way?